5 Tips to Help with Separation Anxiety in Dogs 2022

 There’s nothing like enjoying a hard-earned day off with your dog by your side.
 But, try to take advantage of that time with some periodic separation training.

 Start by spending 10-20 minutes in another room with the door closed to help your dog become more comfortable with space apart.
 Next, practice walking in and out of the front door for a few minutes, while gradually increasing the intervals so that leaving and returning will become more ordinary and manageable for your pup.

 If you’ve ever taken Fido to a dog park, or let them play with a friend’s dog, you probably saw a different (and fun) side of your pup.
 So, when it comes to their separation anxiety, bringing home another dog can help yours feel a lot happier when you’re out for work, shopping, or a fun night out.
 Whether you go with a breeder or the adoption route, we're sure your doggy would love having a new brother or sister to keep them company while you’re away.

 We hope these tips will come in handy for pet parents that want to help their dogs overcome separation anxiety, but there are plenty of other great methods that are worth trying as well.
 Just be sure to consult a veterinarian for more information about your pet's specific temperament.

-If you have any comments, tips of your own, or questions about nature-inspired calming supplements, tell us below!
+If you have any comments, tips of your own, or questions about our calming supplements, tell us below!
 You can also reach out to us at (800)-940-1972 or firstname.lastname@example.org.